What is First Direct mortgages?

 - An arrangement fee is payable on some tracker mortgages and is also up to £490

-First Direct offers free standard valuations, although it is also recommended that buyers also pay an additional amount to have a more thorough survey to uncover any potential problems with the property.
+First Direct offers free standard valuations, although it is recommended that buyers also pay an additional amount to have a more thorough survey to uncover any potential problems with the property.
 There is a list of the fees charged by First Direct for carrying out this work, or you have the option of employing an independent surveyor.

 Can you make overpayments on your First Direct mortgage?

-Unlike most other lenders, First Direct allows unlimited overpayments - either as lump sum or regular overpayments - without incurring any sort of penalty.
+Unlike most other lenders, First Direct allows unlimited overpayments - either as a lump sum or regular overpayments - without incurring any sort of penalty.
 It is only if you pay off the full balance of your fixed-rate mortgage within the introductory period that you will have to pay an early repayment charge.
 In that case, the charge is 3% of the original mortgage balance in the first year, or 2% in subsequent years

 Offset mortgage borrowers are encouraged to put as much in the savings pot linked to their mortgage as possible to reduce the amount of interest payable on the mortgage.
 This also doesn't incur any sort of penalty.